pietrobraione/jbse-manual/getting/introduction.rst

 If a program is deterministic, i.e., it does always the same things when fed by the same inputs, then each of its possible concrete executions yields a linear sequence of states, where each state has exactly one successor.
 The sequence corresponds to a single path in the control flow graph of the program.
 On converse its possible symbolic executions yield a *symbolic execution tree*, rooted at the initial symbolic state and branching whenever a symbolic state has more than one successor because of case splitting.

+.. _doubleif-symbolic-tree:

 .. figure:: /img/doubleif_symbolic_tree.*
    :align: center
    :scale: 40

    Symbolic execution tree for the "double-if" program.

-The previous figure reports the symbolic execution tree for the "double-if" program.
+:num:`Figure #doubleif-symbolic-tree` reports the symbolic execution tree for the "double-if" program.
 Circles are program states, indicating the values stored for all the variables in the program.
 Arrows join a state with its possible successors, and are labeled according to the next statement to be executed: If this is an assignment, the label reports the assignment, if it is a conditional, the label reports the *evaluation* of the conditional in the pre-state.
 The final states that pass the assertion are represented by a green tick.
 The figure does not show the infeasible paths, but we will often consider the case of symbolic execution trees where all the paths through the control flow graph, be them infeasible or not, are reported.
-We will call *static* a symbolic execution tree that reports all the static paths (either feasible or infeasible) through the program, and by contrast we will call *dynamic* a symbolic execution tree that reports only feasible paths.
-The next figure, for instance, reports the static symbolic execution tree of the "double-if" example program.
+We will call *static* a symbolic execution tree that reports all the static paths (either feasible or infeasible) through the program, and by contrast we will call *dynamic* a symbolic execution tree that reports only feasible paths. :num:`Figure #doubleif-symbolic-tree-static`, for instance, reports the static symbolic execution tree of the "double-if" example program.
+The red cross signifies a final state that does not pass the assertion.
+The path condition for a certain path is obtained by visiting the symbolic execution tree from the root through the path, and conjoining all the edge labels for conditional expressions evaluations.

+.. _doubleif-symbolic-tree-static:

 .. figure:: /img/doubleif_symbolic_tree_static.*
    :align: center
    :scale: 50

    Static symbolic execution tree for the "double-if" program.

-The red cross signifies a final state that does not pass the assertion.
-The path condition for a certain path is obtained by visiting the symbolic execution tree from the root through the path, and conjoining all the edge labels for conditional expressions evaluations.
+In :num:`Figure #doubleif-symbolic-tree-path` the path marked with the red dashed arrow has as path condition the logical "and" of the two expressions surrounded by a red circle, i.e., :math:`x_0 > 0 \land x_0 \leq 0`.
+Being the path condition unsatisfiable, the path is infeasible.

+.. _doubleif-symbolic-tree-path:

 .. figure:: /img/doubleif_symbolic_tree_path.*
    :align: center
    :scale: 50

    A path in the "double-if" program and its path condition.

-In the previous figure the path condition for the path marked with the red dashed arrow is given by conjoining the two expressions circled in red, yielding :math:`x_0 > 0 \land x_0 \leq 0`.
-Being the path condition unsatisfiable, the path is infeasible.

 The "double-if" program has a finite symbolic execution tree, but this is not the general case.
 If the program has loops the static symbolic execution tree is infinite, and most likely also the dynamic symbolic execution tree is.
 Consider for instance the following program: